8 Homemade Treats For Dogs With Allergies

 Taking an ice tray, pour the contents into the sections and place into your freezer.
 Leave overnight, or until the pumpkin nibbles have frozen.
 Once solid, remove from the tray and give your pup one of the icy treats.
 Keep the nibbles in the freezer and spoil your pooch with a tasty frozen pumpkin snack when you want to show them that little bit of extra TLC.

 These yummy bites are amazing!
-With a simple ingredient, you can make your pup these delicious goodies can help cool your pup down after a long walk, or a hot day in the sunshine.
-The banana, coconut and the sprinkle of ginger are all healthy foods to treat your dog with food sensitivities, and fight inflammation.
+With just a few simple ingredients, you can make your pup these delicious treats for dogs with allergies and help cool them down after a long walk, or a hot day in the sunshine.
+The banana, coconut, and the sprinkle of ginger are all healthy foods to treat your dog with food sensitivities, and fight inflammation.

 While the coconut and ginger will provide your pooch with important antibacterial and anti-inflammatory properties, helping to improve digestion, the banana will be a great source of potassium and other vitamins to support their overall health.
 Who knew a snack could be so healthy?